 We are accredited by the Community Health Accreditation Program and are an approved Medicare provider.
-Our products are described by existing Healthcare Common Procedure Coding System codes for which Medicare reimbursement is well established.
+We currently bill t:slim and its associated supplies using existing Healthcare Common Procedure Coding System codes for which Medicare reimbursement is well established.
 Over the last ten years, Medicare reimbursement rates for insulin pumps and disposable cartridges have remained relatively unchanged.
-In fact, in recent years, Medicare has revised the relevant fee schedule with slight increases to the reimbursement codes that describe our products.
-However, Medicare has also recently begun to review its reimbursement practices for diabetes-related products.
+However, Medicare has recently begun to review its reimbursement practices for diabetes-related products.
 Medicare implemented a competitive bidding process for blood glucose strip reimbursement, which resulted in a significant reduction in the reimbursement rate for those products.
-More recently, Medicare has also initiated a competitive bidding process for insulin pumps in limited geographies.
+Medicare also initiated a competitive bidding process for insulin pumps in limited geographies.
 As a result, there is some uncertainty as to the future Medicare reimbursement rate for our current and future products.